gsmainclusivetechlab/compliance-docs/docs/testcases/tclist.md

 **Error Number:** Indicates the number of the current error for the test case.
 This will generally be a 3-digit (for HTTP errors) or 4-digit (for MMAPI errors) error code, which can be understood with reference to the documentation for the APIs under test.
+A reference to the business rules error codes can be found [here](https://compliance.mobilemoneyapi.io/tutorials#mobile-money-api-businessrules)

 ## List of Test Cases <a name="tc"></a>